Neck Lift Surgery in Houston at Lift Plastic Surgery

 When excess fat deposits are present, the plastic surgeon uses liposuction to remove them.
 In addition, if the patient’s neck glands are prominent, this issue may also be addressed.

-Whether Dr. Shitel Patel or Dr. Tuan Truong weaves a permanent suture through the neck muscles and then secures it with the tissues located behind the patient’s ear depends on the severity of the sagging in the neck.
+Whether Dr. Shitel Patel weaves a permanent suture through the neck muscles and then secures it with the tissues located behind the patient’s ear depends on the severity of the sagging in the neck.
 Anchoring the muscles behind the ear ensures that they remain in place.

 The surgeon re-drapes the skin and then removes the excess.

-Dr. Patel or Dr. Truong closes the incisions using absorbable sutures.
+Dr. Patel closes the incisions using absorbable sutures.
 Since the sutures are absorbable, they will not need to be removed at Lift Plastic Surgery in Houston.

 Liposuction to Remove Excess Fat: The Procedure

-While performing liposuction, Dr. Shitel Patel or Dr. Tuan Truong makes several small incisions beneath the chin.
-Due to their experience, Drs.
-Patel and Truong know where to create these incisions, which ensures that any resulting scars remain well hidden.
+While performing liposuction, Dr. Shitel Patel makes several small incisions beneath the chin.
+Due to their experience, Dr. Patel knows where to create these incisions, which ensures that any resulting scars remain well hidden.

 After creating the incisions, the surgeon inserts a cannula (i.e., a small, thin hollow tube) through one of the incisions.